Taka-Taka Solutions

 Download pdf

-In Kenya’s largest city and capital, Nairobi, lies the sprawling 12-hectare Dandora dumpsite, where much of the city’s daily household and industrial waste ends up.
+In Kenya’s capital, Nairobi, lies the sprawling 12-hectare Dandora dumpsite, where much of the city’s daily household and industrial waste ends up.

-Nairobi generates between 2,000 to 2,500 tonnes of waste daily, and the city’s waste management infrastructure struggles to keep up.
-It is a toxiccycle that results in harmful chemicals leaking into the environment, causing pollution and affecting people’s health.
+Nairobi generates between 3500 tonnes of waste daily, and the city’s waste management infrastructure struggles to keep up.

 Growing up in Mombasa, a coastal city in Kenya, German-born Daniel Paffenholz witnessed firsthand the pernicious effects of poor waste disposal methods.
-In 2011, he founded TakaTaka Solutions (named after the Swahili word for “rubbish”) to improve waste management and sorting in Kenya and, in turn, boost recycling rates.
+In 2011, he founded TakaTaka Solutions (which means “rubbish” in Swahili) to improve waste management and sorting in Kenya and, in turn, boost recycling rates.

-TakaTaka isn’t the only private firm in Kenya offering waste management services.
+TakaTaka is not the only private firm in Kenya offering waste management services.
 What sets it apart, however, is its breadth of services.

 Most waste collectors in the country operate on a ‘collect-to-dispose’ model.
-This means the waste they collect primarily ends up at dumpsites, with only high-value items like cardboard and PET bottles cherry-picked for recycling.
+This means the waste they collect primarily ends up at dumpsites, and only high-value items like cardboard and Polyethylene Terephthalate (PET) bottles are cherry-picked and sold to recyclers.

 To increase recycling rates, Paffenholz needed TakaTaka’s services to be more comprehensive and integrated into the waste management value chain.

-For this purpose, TakaTaka emphasises sorting waste more efficiently at source—households and commercial or industrial buildings—so that both organic and recyclable waste can be collected and diverted from landfills.
+TakaTaka emphasises sorting waste more efficiently at the source—households and commercial buildings—so that both organic and recyclable waste can be collected and diverted from landfills.

-“Although flexible packaging makes up half of all plastics produced and used in Kenya every month, only 1% are recycled,” says Paffenholz.
+“Although flexible packaging makes up half of all plastics produced and used in Kenya, only 1 per cent is recycled,” says Paffenholz.
 Most recyclers shun flexibles as they are usually of lower quality than rigid plastics.
-Many flexibles are also printed with ink, which causes contamination, making them difficult to recycle.
+Many flexibles are also printed, on which is considered contamination, making them difficult to recycle.

 Cost is another concern.

-To tackle this problem, TakaTaka piloted a facility to recycle low-value materials like flexible and contaminated hard plastics.
+TakaTaka piloted a facility to recycle lower-value materials like flexible and contaminated hard plastics.
 They are washed, processed into pellets, and reintroduced into the local plastic production system as an alternative to virgin plastic feedstock.
-The company is one of the few enterprises in Kenya that pays fair prices for these less desirable products.

-Once the flexibles are processed.
-TakaTaka sells its pellets to manufacturing firms to generate revenue and keep the operations financially sustainable.
+TakaTaka sells its pellets to manufacturing firms to generate revenue.

 Paffenholz says that TakaTaka’s efforts have paid off.
-TakaTaka boasts a 90% recovery rate of its collection.
-Today, the company processes up to 300 tonnes of plastic bales at its main buyback location, the Dijru centre—its seventh centre in Kenya.
-Overall, TakaTaka processes approximately1,200 tonnes of flexible plastics per month.
+TakaTaka boasts a 90 percent recovery rate for its collection.
+The company has seven centres in Kenya, including its main buyback location near Dandora.
+Today, TakaTaka processes up to 300 tonnes of plastic bales per month.

 Powering recycling through engagement